Quantum imaginary time evolution and UD-MIS problem

 The paper is organized as follows.
-In section \ref{sec:qite} we review the quantum imaginary-time evolution method presented in \cite{Motta_2019}.
+In Section \ref{sec:qite} we review the quantum imaginary time evolution method presented in \cite{Motta_2019}.
 We provide some notations and definitions that will be useful later on.
 In Section \ref{sec:optimization-based-on-qite} we describe our proposed method for solving optimization problems using QITE.
 In Section \ref{sec:udmis} we briefly describe the UD-MIS problem and we explain how this problem can be formulated in terms of the Hamiltonian of a quantum system.
-In Section \ref{sec:numeric-results} we test numerically the proposed method on several intances of UD-MIS problems.
-In Section \ref{sec:conclusions}, we give some concluding remarks.
-For readability, auxiliary lemmas and proofs, and an explanation of numerical calculations are presented separately in Appendices~\ref{app:aux_proofs} and~\ref{app:numerical}, respectively.
+In Section \ref{sec:numeric-results} we numerically test the proposed method on several instances of UD-MIS problems.
+In Section \ref{sec:conclusions}, we present some concluding remarks.
+For readability, an auxiliary lemma, proofs and some explanations of numerical calculations are presented separately in Appendices~\ref{app:aux_proofs} and~\ref{app:numerical}, respectively.